 With the S/P SELECT pin tied low, the serial I/O mode is active.
-The AD9852 serial port is a flexible, synchronous, serial communication port, allowing easy interface to many industry-standard microcontrollers and microprocessors.
+The serial port is a flexible, synchronous, serial communication port, allowing easy interface to many industry-standard microcontrollers and microprocessors.
 The serial I/O is compatible with most synchronous transfer formats, including both the Motorola 6905/11 SPI and Intel 8051 SSR protocols.
-The interface allows read/write access to all 12 registers that configure the AD9852 and can be configured as a single-pin I/O (SDIO) or two unidirectional pins for input and output (SDIO/SDO).
-Data transfers are supported in MSB- or LSB-first format at up to 10 MHz.
+The interface allows read/write access to all 12 registers that configure the AD9854 and can be configured as a single-pin I/O (SDIO) or two unidirectional pins for input and output (SDIO/SDO).
+Data transfers are supported in MSB-or the LSB-first format for up to 10 MHz.

-When configured for serial I/O operation, most pins from the AD9852 parallel port are inactive; only some pins are used for serial I/O operation.
-Table 10 describes pin requirements for serial I/O operation.
+When configured for serial I/O operation, most AD9854 parallel port pins are inactive; only some pins are used for the serial I/O operation.
+Table 9 describes pin requirements for serial I/O operation.

-When operating the device in the serial I/O mode, it is best to use the external I/O update clock mode to avoid an I/O update clock occurring during a serial communication cycle.
+Note that when operating the device in serial I/O mode, it is best to use the external I/O update clock mode to avoid an update occurring during a serial communication cycle.
 Such an occurrence may cause incorrect programming due to a partial data transfer.
-Therefore, users should write to the device between I/O update clocks.
 To exit the default internal update mode, program the device for external update operation at power-up before starting the REFCLK signal but after a master reset.
 Starting the REFCLK causes this information to transfer to the register bank, forcing the device to switch to external update mode.